89luca89/pakkero/README.md

 "
 ```

-All of the strings found this way, are then replaced with a function that performs simple bit-shifts to return
-the original char value,

-so a string becomes for example
+All of the strings found this way, are then replaced with a function that performs simple bit-shifts to return the original char value, so a string becomes for example:

 ```go
 func ƠÔƠΘƠΘÓÒ . . . . ÓƠŐƠŌŎÕÒΟŌÔ() string {